oneparsec/ESP8266Flasher/README.md

 # ESP8266Flasher
 <p align="center">
-  <b>ESP8266 flash program based on PyQt5 and esptool
+  <b>ESP8266 flash program based on PyQt5 and esptool</b>

-You can download this program from releases or build from source</b>
+You can download this program from releases or build from source
 </p>
 ## Build from source